Saeger2015/D3-Challenge-/README.md

 ![4-scatter](Images/4-scatter.jpg)

-Created a scatter plot between two of the data variables such as `Healthcare vs. Poverty.
+Created a scatter plot between two of the data variables such as `Smokers vs. Age.

 Used the D3 to create a scatter plot that represents each state with circle elements.
 The code for this graphic was done in the `app.js` file using data from `data.csv`.